 This Court has long suggested that government action cannot chill - that is, cannot directly or indirectly deter or impede - constitutionally protected rights.
 See e.g., Gibson v.
-Florida Legislative Comm., 372 U.S. 539, 555-57 (1963) (noting that the protections placed on "groups engaged in the constitutionally protected free trade in ideas and beliefs" are "more essential" where the "chilling effect on the free exercise constitutionally enshrined rights of free speech, expression, and association is consequently the more immediate and substantial"); Reno v.
+Florida Legislative Comm., 372 U.S. 539, 555-57 (1963) (noting that the protections placed on "groups engaged in the constitutionally protected free trade in ideas and beliefs" are "more essential" where the "chilling effect on the free exercise of constitutionally enshrined rights of free speech, expression, and association is consequently the more immediate and substantial"); Reno v.
 Am.
-Civil Liberties Union, 521 U.S. 844, 871-72 (1997) (stating that the vagueness of a regulation "is a matter of special concern" when it "raises special First Amendment concerns because of its obvious chilling effect on free speech."); Philadelphia Newspapers, Inc. v.
-Hepps, 475 U.S. 767, 777 (1986) (stating that "a chilling effect would be antithetical to the First Amendment's protection of true speech on matters of public concern . . .") (internal quotations omitted); Walker v.
+Civil Liberties Union, 521 U.S. 844, 871-72 (1997) (stating that the vagueness of a regulation "is a matter of special concern" when it "raises special First Amendment concerns because of its obvious chilling effect on free speech."); Walker v.
 City of Birmingham, 388 U.S. 307, 345 (1967) (Brennan, J., dissenting) (stating that the Court's "overriding duty [is] to insulate all individuals from the chilling effect upon exercise of First Amendment freedoms . . . ") (internal quotations omitted).

 Most public employees are not constitutional scholars.
-Even if the Ninth Circuit's decision could be understood to be tied to specific facts and circumstances that are referenced in the opinion, public employees cannot reasonably be expected to carefully parse confusing and overbroad court opinions in an effort to ascertain whether specific instances of contemplated personal religious practice would qualify as constitutionally protected or not.
-Any public employee who dared to undertake such a task would face the dauting threat of severe consequences, such as potential termination from employment, their understanding ultimately proved wrong.
+Even if the Ninth Circuit's decision could be understood to be tied to the school context or the specific facts and circumstances that are referenced in the opinion, public employees cannot reasonably be expected to carefully parse confusing and overbroad court opinions in an effort to ascertain whether specific instances of contemplated personal religious practice would qualify as constitutionally protected or not.
+Any public employee who dared to undertake such a task would face the dauting threat of severe consequences, such as potential termination from employment, if their understanding ultimately proved wrong.
 Thus, even if the Ninth Circuit's opinion could be understood not to wholly eliminate the ability of public employees to observably pray while on duty and in a location where they might be seen by others, the decision will nonetheless severely chill public employees from engaging in constitutionally protected acts of personal religious practice.
 The Court should not allow such a chill to remain for the millions of public employees who work in the Ninth Circuit.